ElShtolts13/ElShtolts13/README.md

 🌱 Right now, I'm participating in SWIFT MARATHON 14, where I'm honing my skills in UIKit and practicing teamwork.
 This is not my first marathon;
 I've previously participated in similar projects and even led a team in one of the educational challenges.

-## Contact

-📫 I would be happy to chat and collaborate!
-You can reach me via email: [your email or social media link].